claudinos/Delani-studio/README.md

     *CSS
     *JAVA SCRIPT
     *JQUERY
+    *BOOTSTRAP
  ## BDD

  **Input**
-* In this webpage, there is a form to fill, once there may be a webpage visitor who wants to release a message to Delani Studio.
+* In this webpage, there is a form to fill, once there may be a webpage visitor who wants to send a message to Delani Studio.
     It is required to fill the names (Example: ***claudine***) Fill the valid email address (Example: ***email@Example.com***) Type the message in the provided field for message, and finally click on ***send*** button.